BinghamtonUniversity/SpiedieDocs-DEV/docs/docs/introduction.md

 ## <a name="cluster-info"></a> What is a cluster?
-A cluster (as it pertains to computers) refers to a group of servers and other resources that are connected through hardware, networks and software to behave as if they were a single system.
-There are many reasons this is an attractive thing to do, even for smaller enterprises.
-These reasons include: high availability, load balancing, parallel processing, systems management and scalability.
-We'll talk more about each of these applications later in this course.
-But the main thing to understand right now about clustering is that its goal is to make a group of computers appear (to the outside world and to internal user departments) as if they were one, totally integrated system that is always available and always working fast!
+A cluster is a group of computers or "node"  interconnected through hardware, networks and software to behave as if they were a single system.
+Some of the advantages of having a high performance clusters are high availability, load balancing, parallel processing, systems management and scalability.

 #### <a name="node-info"></a> What is a node?